 Fragment of Violence x1 – Bozjan Gravekeeper [19, 17, Night] west of Camp Steva.

 Lost Finds Cache and Holster

-Once appraised, you’ll add the action to your Lost Finds Cache, and can assign them from your Cache to your Holster to carry with you.
-The Abilities can be assigned to two Duty Action slots.
-I recommend setting up keybinds for Duty Actions.
-Go to System > Keybinds > Hotbar, and the two Duty Action slots will be at the very bottom.
+Once appraised, you’ll add the action to your Lost Finds Cache.
+You can hold up to 200 of each Lost Find in the Cache, and can assign them from your Cache to your Holster to carry with you.

 Each action has a ‘weight’, seen at the top left corner of the icon, and weight limits how many actions you can hold in your Holster at once.
-You start with a capacity of 30 units, but every Resistance Rank you earn will increase your maximum a little bit.
-Check back in when you rank up to see what else you have space for in your Holster, and save new sets.
+You start with a capacity of 30 units, but every Resistance Rank you earn will increase your maximum a little bit, up to the maximum of 70 units at Resistance Rank 15.
+Check back in as you rank up to see what else you have space for in your Holster, and save new sets.

 It takes a little getting used to, but the save and load set buttons allow you to fill your Holster with your preferred set of items and actions.
 This is handy if you’ve consumed some of the Lost Finds you were holding and want to quickly stop by a Lost Finds Cache to refill your Holster.
 Not all Lost Finds can be used by all Jobs, so saving different sets for different Jobs will make sure that there’s no wasted capacity in your Holster, holding onto a Lost Find you can’t even use.
 You can also rename your sets by right clicking them in the save/load sets window.